bytedance/DCFrame/Guides/2_post_list.md

 1. Define all the Cell and CellModel contained in the UI;
 2. Define ContainerModels to assemble these CellModels;
-3. Use ContainerTableView to load the a root ContainerModel.
+3. Use ContainerTableView to load the root ContainerModel.

 ## Define Cells And CellModels